circleci/circleci-docs/jekyll/_docs/deploy-google-app-engine.md

 title: Continuous Deployment to Google App Engine
 categories: [how-to]
 description: Continuous Deployment to Google App Engine
-last_updated: July 19, 2013
 ---

 Note that there are a few common dependencies like the `gcloud` command line tool and Service Account authentication that are required for all Google Cloud Platform deployments.
-Please see the general [Google Cloud Platform doc](/docs/google-cloud-platform) for more info.
+Please see the general [Google Cloud Platform doc]({{site.baseurl}}/google-cloud-platform/) for more info.

 ## App Engine